mmghv/MockupSandbox/README.md

 - [ ] Allow saving & sharing code via links.
 - [x] Make the layout mobile-friendly.
 - [ ] Add the ability to control the layout.
+- [ ] Build a desktop version for offline use

 Please feel free to suggest or contribute enhancements that may benefit the beginners.